Pastor: Methodism

-United Methodists ordain to the office of deacon and elder, each of whom can use the title of pastor depending.
+United Methodists ordain deacons and elders, each of whom can use the title of pastor depending on the context.
 United Methodists also use the title of pastor for non-ordained clergy who are licensed and appointed to serve a congregation as their pastor or associate pastor, often referred to as licensed local pastors.
-These pastors may be lay people, seminary students, or seminary graduates in the ordination process, and cannot exercise any functions of clergy outside the charge where they are appointed.
+These pastors may be lay people, seminary students, or seminary graduates in the ordination process and cannot exercise any functions of clergy outside the charge where they are appointed.

 Reformed

 The use of the term pastor to refer to the common Protestant title of modern times dates to the days of John Calvin and Huldrych Zwingli.
-Both men, and other Reformers, seem to have revived the term to replace the Roman Catholic priest in the minds of their followers.
+Both men, and other reformers, seem to have revived the term to replace the Roman Catholic priest in the minds of their followers.
 The pastor was considered to have a role separate from the board of presbyters.
 A "pastor" may be either ordained or commissioned, depending on the methods used to appoint a person into the role, with either way resulting in the same authority and responsibilities to provide shepherding and grace to a congregation.

 Baptist

 Baptist pastor Martin Luther King Jr.

-The term "pastor", in the majority of Baptist churches, is one of two offices within the church, deacon being the other, and is considered synonymous with "elder" or "bishop" (though in Reformed Baptist churches, elders are a separate office).
+The term pastor in the majority of Baptist churches is one of two offices within the church, deacon being the other, and is considered synonymous with "elder" or "bishop" (though in Reformed Baptist churches, elders are a separate office).

-In larger churches with many staff members, "senior pastor" commonly refers to the person who gives the sermons the majority of the time, with other persons having titles relating to their duties, for example "worship pastor" for the person leading singing.
+In larger churches with many staff members, "senior pastor" commonly refers to the person who gives the sermons the majority of the time, with other persons having titles relating to their duties, for example, "worship pastor" for the person leading singing.